| | |

 Sangla valley of Kinner district of Himachal Pradesh

 Sangla is located at a distance of 214 KM from Shimla and it is 8 to 12 hours by road to reach Sangla.
 Usually tourist arrive here from Sarahan.
 You can come directly from Shimla to Sangla.
 After visiting Sangla valley you can go to Kalpa a three hours drive by road.
 However you can change your plan as per your requirements.
+Sangla to Kalpa is 51 Km

 Karcham to Sangla is 18 Km

 While traveling from Shimla on NH 22 you need to take right side diversion at Karcham.
 From Karcham Sangla is 18 KM.
-While traveling from Karcham to Sangla the river Baspa will be at your right side and the same road continues after Sangla till Chitkul the last village inside India before the Indo – Tibet border.
+While traveling from Karcham to Sangla the river Baspa will be at your right side and the same road continues after Sangla to Chitkul the last village inside India before the Indo – Tibet border.

 If you are returning from Sangla to Shimla then you will pass through these places.